 This theme is designed to help kids think of islands as landforms which can be found all over the world.
 Students will learn that there are different types of islands with different climates.
 The activities will guide students to move beyond stereotypes of islands as just warm, sunny places for tourists to visit.
-Key skills include nonfiction text comprehension, compare/contrast, and addition in real-world contexts.
+Key skills include nonfiction text comprehension, beginning sounds, counting, and addition.